wilds/angular-schema-form-dynamic-select/README.md

 ```
 ### Multiple select from asynchronous callback

-The asyncCallback must return a http-style promise and the data must be a JSON array of value/name objects.
+The asyncCallback must return a *http-style promise* and the data the promise provides must be a JSON array of value/name objects.
-Note that in this example, the reference to the callback is a string, meaning a callback in the using controller scope.

 ```js
  {
    "key": "multiselectDynamicAsync",